-Today, we need to build a new Inn and so we are asking all of you Good Samaritans to help us with this project.
 We have developed a sustainable model that embraces and invites stewardship at every level.
-We want the story of this new ‘Inn’ – this new Soup Kitchen (and more) to be all about reclamation and care at every level.
+The story of this new ‘Inn’ – this new Soup Kitchen (and more) is all about reclamation and care at every level.

 The story of this new ‘Inn’ begins with the location.
 Years ago, Souls Harbour Rescue Mission purchased a piece of contaminated land on Angus Street.
 The property was an environmental disaster, contaminated with lead, sulphuric acid, and so on!
 After a great deal of effort (including moving a lot of dirt!), and with the help of many other organizations we were able to reclaim the land itself, as the first step towards our overall vision of a complete holistic stewardship & reclamation process!

-Now, as the need for a new facility has arisen, we would like to take the next step in this process by constructing a new environmentally “GREEN” building that will not only meet the ever increasing need for our services, but will usher in another level of stewardship by incorporating ‘LEED’ certified process’s like being close to a bus stop, using recycled steel, storm water recycling, a thicker building envelope (less heat requirements), solar energy, and so on.
+As the need for a new facility arose, we took the next step in this process by constructing a new environmentally “GREEN” building that not only met the ever increasing need for our services, but ushered in another level of stewardship by incorporating ‘LEED’ certified process’s like being close to a bus stop, using recycled steel, storm water recycling, a thicker building envelope (less heat requirements), solar energy, and so on.

 Our environmental stewardship will continue through the use of existing partnerships, such as with Loraas Disposal, to continue to put into place a variety of premium recycling programs.
 We believe this story of redemption, from the reclaiming of the land, to an environmentally friendly building, to the sustainability of the very operation of the building through various energy initiatives (reducing our carbon footprint), will appeal to many stakeholders, as such a project has not been done by any other Inner-city Mission in North America.

-The building design itself will be innovative with respect to space usage.
-As an example our new dining room, which will hold double the people as our current dining room, will convert to the men’s shelter in the evenings.
-This means we can easily double the capacity of our men’s shelter from 12 to 24 spaces.
+The building design itself is innovative with respect to space usage.
+As an example our new dining room, which holds double the people as our old dining room, will convert to the men’s shelter in the evenings.
+This means we doubled the capacity of our men’s shelter from 12 to 24 spaces.
 And … after the men have eaten, they can help with the clean-up by putting away the tables and chairs, and bringing out the cots for the night; creating a sense of community and connection.

-The second floor of this building will house a subsidized 60 spot daycare and 6 suites, while the third floor will host another 14 suites for affordable housing.
+The second floor of this building houses a subsidized 60 spot daycare and 6 suites, while the third floor hosts another 14 suites for affordable housing.
 As we all know, homelessness and affordable housing is still a provincial problem.
 We alone can’t solve this problem but we certainly see ourselves as being part of the process in helping someone make the transition from a homeless shelter to a home, and in a sense, even growing the continuum of care by offering daycare as well.